Individual Therapy

 Scope of Services & Referrals Outside of CAPS

 By necessity, CAPS clinicians work from a short-term therapy model, and therapy is offered on a weekly basis.
-Our goal is to facilitate students’ growth and development by working towards alleviating psychological problems and distress, enhancing mental health, well-being, quality of life, and supporting aspirations for optimal functioning.
+Our goal is to facilitate students’ growth and development by working towards alleviating psychological problems and distress, enhancing mental health, well-being, and quality of life, and supporting aspirations for optimal functioning.
 Our primary focus is on providing brief, confidential counseling services aimed at helping students achieve their personal and academic goals.
 Providing short-term services allows us to keep our doors open, assisting a large number of students.

 When students require mental health services that are beyond the role and scope of BYU CAPS, we will make appropriate referrals to campus and community resources.
-All students seeking services will receive an opportunity for an initial appointment in order to determine whether the student’s needs fall within the role and scope of CAPS.
+All students seeking services will receive an opportunity for an initial appointment in order to determine whether their needs fall within the role and scope of CAPS.
 Additional appointments may be needed to determine the appropriateness of services or for case management.
 The decision about whether or not the needs of a student fall within the role and scope of CAPS will be made either during the initial appointment or after consultation with the Clinical Director or Clinical Review Team.

 In general, students with the following concerns and characteristics will likely need a higher level of care than what is within the role and scope of BYU CAPS:

-• A need for medical detoxification and/or medical stabilization.
+- A need for medical detoxification and/or medical stabilization.

-• A need for inpatient treatment.
+- A need for inpatient treatment.

-• A need for forensic psychological services.
+- A need for forensic psychological services.

-• A need for neuropsychological services.
+- A need for neuropsychological services.

-• A history of non-cooperation with treatment.
+- A history of non-cooperation with treatment.

-• Risk of self-harm or harm to others that cannot be altered by the level of services that can be reasonably provided by CAPS (considering CAPS resources and level of student psychological/psychiatric status).
+- Risk of self-harm or harm to others that cannot be altered by the level of services that can be reasonably provided by CAPS (considering CAPS resources and level of student psychological/psychiatric status).
 Consideration of risk will necessitate an assessment of the individual’s treatment needs, including outpatient counseling, psychiatric care, and/or outpatient crisis interventions.

-• Chronic substantial (and current) risk of self-harm or harm to others, or evidence of progressive deterioration, as evidenced by one or more suicide attempts or multiple psychiatric hospitalizations.
+- Chronic substantial (and current) risk of self-harm or harm to others, or evidence of progressive deterioration, as evidenced by one or more suicide attempts or multiple psychiatric hospitalizations.

-• Eating-disorders necessitating a high level of medical, psychiatric and/or dietetic care and monitoring in addition to psychological treatment (as assessed by medical status, body weight, risk of self-harm, risks with purging and restricting behaviors, and ability and motivation to structure eating behaviors and reduce exercise independently).
+- Eating disorders necessitating a high level of medical, psychiatric, and/or dietetic care and monitoring in addition to psychological treatment (as assessed by medical status, body weight, risk of self-harm, risks with purging and restricting behaviors, and ability and motivation to structure eating behaviors and reduce exercise independently).

-• History of treatment that is beyond the resources of BYU CAPS and evidence that the need for the previous level of care continues or is likely to be needed (e.g. need for frequent consultation after hours).
+- History of treatment that is beyond the resources of BYU CAPS and evidence that the need for the previous level of care continues or is likely to be needed (e.g. need for frequent consultation after hours).